chrislarson1/MVEE/README.md

 # MVEE Algorithm
-Description: this program finds an affine hull of points in a dataset.
+Description:  <br/>

-Dependencies are Eigen3 and Boost, see Makefile for details.
+Dependencies are Eigen3 and Boost, see Makefile for details.  <br/>

-plot.py plots the outputs from functions experiment1 and experiment2 defined in main.cpp, the outputs can be found in outputs/ and analysis/ respectively.
+Refer to include/mvee.hpp and tests/test.cpp for usage details. <br/>

-To run program:
+To install run: <br/>
-$ ./build/bin/MVEE
+$ make && sudo make install